Ensemble Methods: Wisdom of Crowds

 The Promise.allSettled Pattern

-You already use the ensemble pattern in frontend code.
+You already use the pattern in frontend code.
 When you need reliability, you don't trust a single source.

 Frontend